 Each day, Benzinga takes a look back at a notable market-related moment that happened on this date.

-On this day in 1997, the U.S. Treasury introduced the first Treasury Inflation-Protected Securities (TIPS).
+On this day 21 years ago, the U.S. Treasury introduced the first Treasury Inflation-Protected Securities (TIPS).

 Where Was The Market?

 The S&P 500 was trading at 772.50 and the Dow Jones Industrial Average was at 6740.74.

 What Else Was Going On In The World?

 In 1997, Apple Inc. (NASDAQ: AAPL) co-founder Steve Jobs returned to the company, and the Mars Pathfinder successfully landed on the surface of Mars.
 A pound of hamburger meat cost $1.38.